dennislwm/examprep-saac02/doc/udemy/chapter14.md

   - SSE-S3 with AWS owned keys (default which is free).
   - SSE-KMS with AWS managed keys stored in KMS.
   - SSE-C with customer provided keys outside of AWS.
+  - Encrypts only the object data, not the metadata.
 * Client Side Encryption (CSE)
   - clients must encrypt data before sending data to S3 buckets.
   - must use HTTPS for sending data.